MicrosoftDocs/power-pages-docs/power-pages-docs/templates/sap-supplier.md

 :::image type="content" source="media/sap-supplier-template.png" alt-text="Screenshot of the SAP supplier portal site created by the SAP supplier portal enterprise template.":::

 > [!NOTE]
-> The SAP supplier portal template is part of the [Enterprise templates for the Power Platform](/power-platform/enterprise-templates/overview).
+> The SAP Supplier Self Service template is part of the [Enterprise templates for the Power Platform](/power-platform/enterprise-templates/overview).
 Learn more about the support for enterprise templates for Power Platform at [Enterprise templates for Power Platform - Support](/power-platform/enterprise-templates/overview)

 ## Related information